 Since the role of the community manager is characterized by a wide variety of tasks and responsibilities, potential candidates can come from all types of backgrounds: Customer service, sales, hospitality, management, etc.

 Community Managers touch a little bit of everything from sales to event organization, but one thing they should all have in common is an energetic, cheerful, and outgoing personality.

 This is essential as they will be the face of your business and frequently interacting face to face with your community.

 A Community Manager is the face of your business.

 They will oftentimes be the first person that a potential member interacts with.

-First, it’s essential that you find the right candidate by writing an honest and precise job description tailored to your space’s current needs.
+First, you must find the right candidate by writing an honest and precise job description tailored to your space’s current needs.

-Although it’s common to find coworking Community Managers that come from a variety of backgrounds, it's vital that they embody a dynamic and energetic attitude, as community manager is not a low-energy 9-5 desk job.
+Although it’s common to find coworking Community Managers that come from a variety of backgrounds, but they must embody a dynamic and energetic attitude, as Community Manager is not a low-energy 9-5 desk job.

-The job involves a lot of leg work, face to face interaction, and constant problem resolution.
-Finding someone who is naturally social and possesses a drive for problem solving is key to hiring the right person for the job.
+The job involves a lot of leg work, face to face interactions, and constant problem resolution.
+Finding someone who is naturally sociable and also possesses a knack for problem-solving is key to hiring the right person for the job.